nathan-kennedy/makegif/README.md

 - `width`: Width of the output GIF (default: 640).
 - `fps`: Frames per second (default: 10).
 - `num_colors`: Number of colors for optimization (default & max: 256).
 Setting a lower this to a lower number helps dramatically with file size (GIFs get pretty large).
 Even using only 64 colors still looks pretty good.
+- `remove_black_bars`: Yes/no boolean dictates whether or not the script attempts to automatically remove the black bars from top and bottom of video.

 ## Examples